-I have made this decadent Instant Pot Chocolate Peanut Butter Swirl Cheesecake at least 8 times and it hasn't cracked once!
+No fail, never crack Instant Pot Chocolate Peanut Butter Swirl Cheesecake never disappoints!
+Easy, step by step pics walk you through the process.
 Simply the best peanut butter chocolate cheesecake -ever!
-The Instant Pot is the perfect way to make cheesecake because of the steamy environment inside the pot with no drafts.
+The pressure cooker is the perfect way to make cheesecake because of the steamy environment inside the pot with no drafts.

 I've joined the Instant Pot fan club!
 It's been a game changer for meal prep the last few months but did you know you could make cheesecake in it?
 Try my Instant Pot Chocolate-Peanut Butter Swirl Cheesecake and you may never go back to making cheesecake in the oven.
 It's not just convenient to make it in the Instant Pot, but it's the best tasting cheesecake you've ever had!

 I now own two Instant Pots.
 My husband gave me the Instant Pot Duo Mini 3-quart Programmable Cooker for Christmas last year.
 I call it the baby.
 I had so much fun making New Years Day dinner in it including Instant Pot Beans and Greens.